 Lecture Outlines: Point form outlines, key slides, and space for note taking.

-Activities: A hands-on look at each lecture integrated into tutorials.
+Activities: A hands-on look at each lecture, with a focus on gaining a deep understanding of lecture content.

 Thought Questions: Written-style thought questions on each lecture, designed to consolidate your knowledge and ideal for group study.